kristinemlarson/gnssrefl/tests/use_cases/use_p038.md

 <code>rinex2snr p038 2017 1 -doy_end 365 -archive special</code>

+If you want to remind yourself why the L2C data are superior to the L1 data recorded for this receiver, use <code>quickLook</code>.

-Analysis parameters are set up with <code>make_json_input</code>.
-While ordinarily you need to input the station latitude, longitude, and ellipsoidal height, if the station is in the <code>gnssrefl</code> database, you can put zero values there instead.
+The analysis parameters are set up with <code>make_json_input</code>.
+While ordinarily you need to input the station latitude, longitude, and ellipsoidal height for this code, if the station is in the <code>gnssrefl</code> database, you can put zero values there instead.
+We only need the L2C data, so have set the parameter accordingly.

 <code>make_json_input p038 0 0 0 -l2c true</code>

 The json file is saved at $REFL_CODE/input/p038.json

-Now run <code>gnssir</code> to save the reflector height (RH) output for each day in 2017.
+Now we run <code>gnssir</code>.
+This will be needed for estimate a priori reflector heights for the soil moisture code.

 <code>gnssir p038 2017 1 -doy_end 365 </code>

-The daily output files are stored in $REFL_CODE/2017/results/p038

 #### Step 2: Soil Moisture